hellohaptik/docs_haptik/docs/agent-chat/adding-agents-and-permissions.md

 	- can claim chats for himself
 	- can logout

->  While these are the default set of permission groups available, if a client wishes to have these permissions segregated differently, they can do so.
+>  While these are the default set of permission groups available, if a client wishes to have these features segregated differently, they can do so.

 ### Features that can be allocated